The Sew Powerful Purse Program Details

 Step 5, Give $5 For Each Purse You Make To Cover Shipping and MHM Supplies (Optional But Greatly Needed)

-It costs us about $5 to ship the purse you make to Zambia and have the Sewing Cooperative there fill the purse with all the supplies the girl needs.
+It costs us about $5 to have the Sewing Cooperative fill the purse with all the supplies the girl needs.
+Your donation helps cover the cost of materials as well as the seamstresses time to sew the pads.
 So we’d love your financial support.
-Give Now, (Note – please don’t put money or any gifts in the purses it causes all sorts of problems.)
-Sewing Machines are also urgently needed.
+Give Now, (Note – please don’t put money or any gifts in the purses it causes all sorts of problems.).

-Girls at the Needs Care School in Lusaka are failing the 7th Grade Exams at more than 10% higher rate than boys.
+The 7th Grade Exam is a pivotal academic test in Zambia.
+When we started our program in 2014, the girls failed to pass the exam at more than 10% higher rate than boys.
 Based on our data, there is a real problem that can be measured.
 If a student (either girl or boy) doesn’t pass the 7th Grade Exams, they cannot go to Secondary School (what we call High School in the U.S.) and their academic career is over.
 There is no ‘remedial high school’ or back-up plan.
 They are done with school forever.
+We are working hard to close this gap.

-Our Lusaka based sewing cooperative makes reusable feminine hygiene products (as well as school uniforms).
-We call these our “Purposeful Products.”These moms, aunties, and grandmas are the heroes of our story.
-Their work is making an impact in their community.
-They are paid for their work so they do well by doing good.
-They coordinate health class training with local teachers so girls can receive the items they need to manage their period.
-The girls take The Sew Powerful Pledge – and promise to stay in school all month if they receive a purse filled with supplies.
-Our job is to help these ladies (and girls) by making the most amazing and beautiful purses we can because they deserve the best.
-We can also support the program financially and advocate for them and this program in our social network.
+Our Lusaka based sewing cooperative makes reusable feminine hygiene products (as well as school uniforms and soap).
+We call these our “Purposeful Products.”These moms, aunties, and grandmas making these items are the heroes of our story.
+Their work is impacting their community for the better.
+Through our program they are paid for their work so they do well by doing good.
+In addition to sewing the pads and making the soap, they coordinate health class training and purse distributions with local teachers so girls can receive the items they need to manage their period.
+This is not a one-time dump and run effort, where girls get something and then in the future cannot get more.
+Our program is a long-term collaboration with the schools.
+When girls receive a purse they take The Sew Powerful Pledge – and promise to stay in school all month if they receive a purse filled with supplies.
+We ask seamstresses around the world to help support the program by making the most amazing and beautiful purses - because the girls deserve the best.
+The purse is the perfect delivery method for the pads, soap, and underwear.
+You can also support the program financially and advocate for the program in your social network.
 Together we really are Sew Powerful!

 Can A Purse Really Transform A Girl’s Life?